Sammy-Lartey/Data-Analytics-Portfolio/Video Game Data Analysis Project/README.md

 ## License

-This project is for **educational and analytical purposes only**.
+This project is for **educational purposes only**.
 All data and images belong to their respective owners.